AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/connecting-data.md

 **Not seeing an integration you want?** Some integrations have to be activated for them to be visible in your account.
 If you’re looking for something - for example, Facebook - but it isn’t listed, [submit a support ticket](../getting-started/support.md).

-**If you see an error status for an integration**, don\'t panic - check out the [Troubleshooting section](https://support.magento.com/hc/en-us/sections/360003078151) for help.
+**If you see an error status for an integration**, don't panic - check out the [Troubleshooting section](https://support.magento.com/hc/en-us/sections/360003078151) for help.